xillio/TDK-Boilerplate-Java/README.md

 3. How to upload content
 4. How to validate the configuration parameters (optional)
 5. How to authenticate (optional)

-After that, the TDK will be ready to use.

 ## How to implement the described functionality?